-C. Letter of comfort (LOC) by stronger party:
+B. Letter of comfort (LOC) by stronger party:

 Rating takes into account credit quality of LOC provider.
 Additionally, the analysis incorporates effect of LOC on LOC provider's credit quality and accordingly, suitable view on rating of the LOC provider is taken.
 LOC is more in the form of a moral rather than a legal obligation to pay the dues under LOC if situation demands.
-CARE evaluates the market reputation of the LOC provider, the strategic importance of the issuer to the LOC provider depicted by a common name, shared identities, business linkages etc. CARE also evaluates the content of the LOC document to decipher the intent of the LOC provider with regard to continuity of shareholding in the issuer and support for timely debt payment.
-Depending on the above factors, the rating may lie somewhere in between the standalone rating of the issuer and that of the LOC provider's rating.
-If the intent as spelt out in the LOC toward repayment of issuer debt is strongly worded such that it assumes the character of a guarantee, the rating moves significantly closer to the LOC provider's rating.
+CARE evaluates the market reputation of the LOC provider, the strategic importance of the issuer to the LOC provider depicted by a common name, shared identities, business linkages etc. CARE also evaluates the contents of the LOC document to decipher the intent of the LOC provider with regard to continuity of shareholding in the issuer and support for timely debt payment.
+Depending on the above factors, the standalone rating of the issuer will be suitably notched up such that it may lie somewhere in between the standalone rating of the issuer of issuer debt is strongly worded such that it assumes the character of a guarantee, the rating moves significantly closer to the LOC provider's rating.
 However, it is normally not equated to the LOC provider's rating as in case of 100% unconditional and irrevocable guarantee.